 Outside of cats making their home in empty shipping boxes, no packaging tool has brought more joy to consumers than Bubble Wrap, which has been protecting fragile goods—and relieving stress—with its air-filled chambers since 1960.
-In honor of Bubble Wrap Appreciation Day (which takes place annually on January 29), we’re taking a look at 25 things you might not know about this shipping institution.
+Here are 50 things you might not know about this shipping institution.

-Wallpaper may have lost some of its social cachet, but in the 1950s, gluing patterned rolls to your living room was a decorating win.
+Wallpaper may have lost some of cachet (though it's making a comeback), but in the 1950s, gluing patterned rolls to your living room was a decorating win.
 In 1957, an engineer named Al Fielding and a Swiss inventor named Marc Chavannes wanted to bring a wallpaper to market with a raised texture.
 As an experiment, they glued two shower curtains together, sealing them so tightly that air bubbles were created.
 But few consumers wanted to cocoon themselves in a padded room, and the wrap-as-wallpaper idea never took off.

 With their wallpaper dreams dashed, Fielding and Chavannes decided to take their glued-curtain idea and transfer it to greenhouses, where the material could be used to insulate buildings and retain heat.
 This worked, but it was still hard to convince buyers to enclose their environment in plastic.
 For a time, it seemed like Bubble Wrap would remain a good idea without much of a purpose.